abayxxx/proposal-quotation/README.md

 ## ✨ Features

-- 🧠 Generate proposal content using AI (OpenAI GPT)
+- 🧠 Generate proposal content using AI (Gemini AI)
 - 📑 Download and copy proposal text or quotation output
 - 📊 Auto-generate service breakdown and pricing sections
 - 💾 Save proposals locally (or integrate with Supabase later)